What Do You Do When Your Church Is Not Growing?

 Remember, you should post a few times a week.
 Don't let it slack because you will lose followers.
 You can also set your location to target people in your area and drive more traffic to your church.

 Last of all, you should create a policy for how you want to handle your social media accounts.
 This will help you effectively engage the community and protect your church from unwanted incidents.
-If you need help creating a social media policy for your church, check out this free guide

 Social Media Kit - In Blot CTA Image